SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 `brew install git`

+And checked that everything is still ok with:

+`brew doctor`

-If you get an error (as I did) that says: `Warning: /usr/bin occurs before /usr/local/bin`, it means that you probably have installed the full XCode suite and the default version of Git that ships with XCode is stilling in /usr/bin, meaning out new version of Git that we are installing with Homebrew will not be used because as the error tells us: /usr/bin occurs before /usr/local/bin in the PATH.
+If you get an error (as I did) that says: `Warning: /usr/bin occurs before /usr/local/bin`, it means that you probably have installed the full XCode suite and the default version of Git that ships with XCode is stilling in /usr/bin, meaning our new version of Git that we are installing with Homebrew will not be used because as the error tells us: /usr/bin occurs before /usr/local/bin in the PATH.
 The following command will fix that by adding a line to ~/.bash_profile.

 `echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile`